Music Composition Master's Program at Fredonia

 Career Opportunities for Music Composition

-- Several alumni have achieved successful careers in film music and arts administration
+- Film, music and arts administration

 It's Different Here